Keywords: fMRI-to-Video Reconstruction, Multi-Shot Video Reconstruction, fMRI-to-Text Decoding

 TL;DR: MindShot pioneers multi-shot fMRI video reconstruction by explicitly decoupling mixed signals into shot-specific segments and decoding semantic keyframe captions via LLMs, enabling accurate recovery of complex visual narratives.

 Abstract: Reconstructing dynamic videos from fMRI is important for understanding visual cognition and enabling vivid brain-computer interfaces.
 However, current methods are critically limited to single-shot clips with video-level alignment and reconstruction, failing to address the multi-shot nature of real-world experiences.
 To bridge this gap, we propose MindShot, a novel shot-level framework that effectively reconstructs multi-shot videos from fMRI via a divide-and-decode strategy.
 Specifically, our framework consists of three stages: (1) Shot Decomposition: We first identify shot boundaries within fMRI, then decompose the mixed signals into distinct, shot-specific segments.
+This explicit segmentation serves as the foundation for accurate semantics decoding.
 (2) Keyframe Decoding: Each segment is decoded into a textual description representing the keyframe of its corresponding shot.
 (3) Video Reconstruction: The final video is generated from these keyframe captions, effectively mitigating noise from fMRI redundancy.
-Addressing the lack of data for multi-shot reconstruction, we construct a large-scale multi-shot fMRI-video dataset, synthesized from existing datasets.
+Addressing the critical lack of real data for multi-shot reconstruction, we introduce a large-scale synthetic dataset generated via a novel data augmentation strategy that randomizes scene duration ratios.
 Experimental results demonstrate our framework outperforms state-of-the-art methods in both single-shot and multi-shot reconstruction fidelity.
-Ablation studies confirm the critical role of shot-level reconstruction in multi-shot video reconstruction, with decomposition significantly improving decoded caption CLIP similarity by 71.8%.
+Crucially, ablation studies confirm the necessity and generalizability of our Shot Boundary Predictor (SBP), where explicit shot-level decomposition significantly improves decoded caption CLIP similarity by 71.8\%, and the SBP yields consistent performance gains when integrated into other state-of-the-art architectures.
+Moreover, our synthetic data makes the model generalizable to diverse data and has strong zero-shot transferability that effectively bridges the domain gap between synthetic and real fMRI signals.
 This work establishes a new paradigm for multi-shot fMRI reconstruction, enabling accurate recovery of complex visual narratives through explicit decomposition and semantic prompting.

 Primary Area: applications to neuroscience & cognitive science